 - Sometimes, I need to remind myself that I have much to be thankful for.
 I can remember those things through journal writing and by…

 You can also simply make a list of all the things and people that make you feel grateful.
 Write a list of 100 people you’re grateful for, 50 experiences you’re glad you’ve had, or 25 little things you appreciate every day.

 Feel free to use these journal prompts to inspire a comment.
 Tell us what you’re grateful for!
-And keep on writing.
+And keep writing.

 Got any journal prompts to share?
 Leave a comment!